ucladevx/class-recommender/README.md

 Which should spin up both of the containers.

+If you navigate to localhost in your web browser, you should see a sample page with a black background.
+If you clicke on the button, "Hello World!"
+Should be printed out to the console.

+In addition if you look at your terminal output, you should see a recorded GET request for src

+# About the application
 If you want to learn more about the structure of the project, take a look [here](https://jcaip.github.io/Dockerizing-Web-Applications/)

 Essentially, docker lets us create containers - sort of like VM's but not entirely.
 This lets us manage dependencies easily and also deploy easily.